 How to feature your Substack newsletter on your Squarespace website

-Building a community through your email newsletter is an excellent way to connect with your audience, and Substack* is one of the leading platforms helping creators to do just that.
+Building a community through your email newsletter is more than just staying in touch.
+It’s a way to share your insights, showcase your expertise and connect deeply with the clients, collaborators and colleagues who value your work.
+Substack is one of the leading platforms helping creators and experienced professionals do exactly that, giving you full control of your audience and content.

-Recently, I worked with a messaging and content consultant who was excited about launching her Substack to share insights and connect with her audience.
+Recently, I worked with a messaging and content consultant who was launching her Substack to share her distinctive insights.
 However, she wasn’t sure how to effectively integrate her Substack newsletter into her Squarespace website.
 Should she use a simple text link?
 Embed a sign-up form?
 Place it on the homepage or tuck it away on a dedicated page?

 * What is Substack?